CitrineInformatics/mif-documentation/source/index.md

   "hits": 2
 }
 ```
-This API is identical to the main search API, but limited to a particular dataset.
+This API is identical to the main search API, but limited to a particular data_set.
 You will notice that the search results include a "mif_id" field.
-This ID is the value to supply to the datasets endpoint when searching.
+This ID is the value to supply to the data_sets endpoint when searching.

 This endpoint searches data based on text input to the term field.
 We index chemical formulas in a variety of ways, and the term field in this method is very flexible.
 For example, you could search "band gap of gallium nitride", or "ternary oxides" and get back a variety of interesting results, ranked according to our proprietary scoring algorithm.